 Check out this article to learn "Why is Vector Search are so Fast" and how vector databases work.

 The time it takes to calculate the distance between two vectors grows based on the number of vector dimensions.
-Furthermore, some distance metrics are more compute-heavy than others.
+Furthermore, some similarity measures are more compute-heavy than others.
 That might be a challenge for calculating distances between vectors with thousands of dimensions.

 For that reason, we have different distance metrics that balance the speed and accuracy of calculating distances between vectors.